Menus for Articles

 Choosing a Mortgage Originator

 Choosing a mortgage originator is easy, right?
 You’re no sucker.
 You’ve done your homework.
 Shopped around.
+Read every finance article available on sites like Wed Frugal.
 Called several of those mortgage lenders in the Sunday paper mortgage rate guide, and received a slew of quotes and good faith estimates.
 So now, you pick the one that has the lowest cost or APR and live happily ever after, right?

 That’s the way it ought to work.
-But in reality the chances are that 35% of the mortgage rate quotes you received were not legitimate.
+But in reality, the chances are that 35% of the mortgage rate quotes you received were not legitimate.
 A recent survey of California mortgage loan applicants found that 70% of borrowers indicated that the terms they received at closing on mortgage loans from sub-prime mortgage lenders differed significantly from the terms they had been promised at the time of application or at an earlier stage of the mortgage loan process.
-Other mortgage industry surveys reveal that the “bait and switch” routine in mortgage lending occurs in more than 35% of conforming mortgage loan transactions (non-sub-prime).
+This means that whether you used tools like Mortgage Calculator to estimate the per month cost of the mortgage or not, you can still end up being completely blindsided at the time of closure.
+Moreover, other mortgage industry surveys reveal that the “bait and switch” routine in mortgage lending occurs in more than 35% of conforming mortgage loan transactions (non-sub-prime).

 And the difference between what is promised and what is actually received is often significant.
 On larger loan amounts the variance in fees from one lender to another at a particular rate might vary by as much as $10,000.